dylanhogg/awesome-python/categories/sim.md

 ### [ai-economist](https://github.com/salesforce/ai-economist) by [salesforce](https://github.com/salesforce)
-ai-economist: Foundation is a flexible, modular, and composable framework to model socio-economic behaviors and dynamics with both agents and governments.
+Foundation is a flexible, modular, and composable framework to model socio-economic behaviors and dynamics with both agents and governments.
 This framework can be used in conjunction with reinforcement learning to learn optimal economic policies, as done by the AI Economist (https://www.einstein.ai/the-ai-economist).
 [https://www.einstein.ai/the-ai-economist](https://www.einstein.ai/the-ai-economist)
 [https://github.com/salesforce/ai-economist](https://github.com/salesforce/ai-economist)
 6.7 stars per week over 148 weeks